-Do you hate society’s dependence on oil?
+Are you angered by society’s dependence on oil?

 What is the World Naked Bike Ride?

 If it’s not obvious from the title, this is a worldwide event.
 There isn’t one “World Naked Bike Ride Day” – the events are held on various dates throughout the summer, depending on the city.
-To find out if there’s a World Naked Bike Ride near you, go to the WBR official site.
+To find out if there’s a World Naked Bike Ride near you, go to the WNBR official site.

 In my experience, probably roughly half of the participants get involved because they legitimately want to protest oil dependency, while the others just want the thrill of being naked in public with hundreds of other people.
 I certainly won’t cast judgment on either group – to each his/her own!

-Isn’t being naked in public illegal?
+Isn’t baring it all in public illegal?

 Organizers encourage riders to paint their bodies with anti-oil slogans.
 That way, if police do get involved, you can argue you are making a political statement and not just being naked for the fun of it.
-Also, many people wear body paint to camoflage their private parts and make their nudity seem less obvious.
+Also, many people wear body paint to camouflage their private parts and make their nudity seem less obvious.